KelvinTegelaar/CIPP/Documentation/Installation.md

 # Prerequisites

 For the installation and maintenance, we assume you have some knowledge of Github, and have setup the Secure Application Model prior to install.
-Haven't setup the Secure Application model yet?
+Haven't set up the Secure Application model yet?
 Check out [this](https://www.cyberdrain.com/connect-to-exchange-online-automated-when-mfa-is-enabled-using-the-secureapp-model/) script.
-For a step-by-step guide of how setting up the Secure Application Model, see [this](https://www.gavsto.com/secure-application-model-for-the-layman-and-step-by-step/).
+For a step-by-step guide of how to set up the Secure Application Model, see [this](https://www.gavsto.com/secure-application-model-for-the-layman-and-step-by-step/).

 You'll also need the following permissions for your secure application model, to add permissions follow these instructions: